DoktorShift/naughtify/README.md

   Fine-tune notification frequencies and thresholds via the `.env` file.

 - **Flask API:**
-  Offers a lightweight API to check wallet status via the `/status` endpoint.
+  Offers a lightweight API to check wallet status.
+Information

 ---